-The Fudge Swirl Cable is a fairly simple cable stitch that uses ribbing to create an interesting fabric.
-It's worked over a panel of 18 stitches with a background of reverse stockinette.
-It uses a 8 Stitch Left Purl Cross stitch that creates a dense fabric that would be a lovely stitch pattern to use for a sweater, hat, scarf or a blanket.
+The Fudge Swirl Cable might be exactly what you’re looking for If you’ve ever wanted to learn how to knit cables.
+It looks complex, but it’s actually a fairly simple cable stitch.
+It uses ribbing to create an interesting fabric and is worked over a panel of 18 stitches.
+The panel is worked over a background of reverse stockinette and uses a 8 Stitch Left Purl Cross stitch.
+The Fudge Swirl Cable creates a dense fabric that would be a lovely stitch pattern to use for a sweater, hat, scarf or a blanket.

 Stitches and abbreviations used